Holydh/UEVR_GTASADE/README.md

   - Hold **Aim** before shooting (just like in the base game).
 If you try to shoot without aiming, you’ll need to **hold the shoot button** and wait for CJ's aiming animation to end before the shoot is allowed.
   - CJ must be **facing your target** for single-handed weapons.
 You **can’t shoot forward** while walking or running backwards.
 - Shooting from vehicle isn't 6DOF.
 Devs deleted the cheat code for free aiming in cars and I haven't found any way to enable it back.
 6DOF aiming is enabled when in vehicle as a passenger during shooting scripted events though.
+- Melee weapons and the camera can't be used with motion controls either due to how the game handles them.
  <br>
  <br>